ameyer95/antidote-1/aec/README.txt

 From the shell within the interactive docker container, you should be able to see the contents of /antidote with `ls`.
-The tool comes pre-built (./bin/main) from the source (./include/ and ./src).
+The tool comes pre-built (./bin/main) from the source (./include/ and ./src/).
 Running `bin/main` without any arguments should simply output usage information as a list of the form "-flag[number of arguments]: description".

-The datasets from our experimental evaluation (and more) are stored in ./data.
+The datasets from our experimental evaluation (and more) are stored in ./data/.
 We will illustrate example usage of the tool with the simplest dataset: iris.
-The following command trains a depth-2 decision tree on the iris training set (data/iris80.data) and uses it to classify the test set (data/iris20.data) element with index 0 (i.e. the first row the test set file):
+The following command trains a depth-2 decision tree on the iris training set (data/iris80.data) and uses it to classify the test set element with index 0 (i.e. the first row of the test set file data/iris20.data):
 `bin/main -f data iris -d 2 -t 0 | jq`
 (The pipe into `jq` is optional, but makes the output more readable.)
 The program should terminate immediately, outputting the following json string: